 In severe cases of glomerulonephritis, large amounts of protein can leak from the kidneys into the urine.
-This can cause oedema (swelling) in the legs and other parts of the body, and is known as nephrotic syndrome.
+This can cause oedema (swelling) in the legs and in other parts of the body, also known as nephrotic syndrome.

 Treating the problem

 Depending on the type of glomerulonephritis, treatment is almost always needed in the form of medications, ranging from simple blood pressure treatments (as with several kidney disease treatments, such as for polycystic kidney disease) to stronger drugs which suppress the body's immune system.

 Treatment might be needed for many months or years, or even lifelong, depending on the precise disease.
 These treatments require close monitoring.

 A healthy diet is important, as is exercise.
 Most of these diseases can be very effectively treated if caught early and the right treatment is chosen.
 Without treatment, patients can end up with kidney failure and need dialysis or a kidney transplant.